mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Only tested on Linux, probably won't work on OSX/Windows, but idk.

-- Has only one user (me!), so might be only tested and working for that single and limited use-case.
+- Has only one known user (me!), so might be only tested and working for that single and limited use-case.

 - Custom ad-hoc implementation of both discord and irc, not benefitting from any kind of exposure and testing on pypi and such wrt bugs and corner-cases.